Apokee/HotSpot/README.md

 ### Part Overlay

-Hot Spot will also replace the stock *Thermal Debug Overlay* with one displaying the metric of the user's choice and will replace the standard black body color gradient with one more intuitive.
+Hot Spot will also replace the stock *Thermal Debug Overlay* with one displaying the metric of the user's choice and will replace the standard black body color gradient with one that is more intuitive.

 #### Temperature
 The color gradient used for temperature is as follows: